stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Next we add a new parameter to the constructor and instantiate an array of in-flight frames:
+Next we add a new parameter to the constructor to instantiate the array of in-flight frames:

 ```java
 public class RenderLoop {